gregtour/blog-posts/article1.md

 grammar.

+...
+Include an example of the nullable non-terminals, FIRST, and FOLLOW sets for each example grammar ...

 With these sets generated, the canonical collection is the penultimate set to be constructed.
 Using a pair of operations known as the Goto set and the Closure of a set, the canonical collection is formed by repeatedly adding LR items to a collection and using these item sets to form new item sets, until nothing more can be added to the